gcalderone/GModelFit.jl/docs/src/customcomp.md

 nothing  # hide
 ```

-Finally, when fitting a model the `prepare!` and `result_length` are invoked only once.
+Finally, when fitting a model the `prepare!` is invoked only once.
 The `dependencies` function is invoked a number of times to create the internal data structures, while `evaluate!` is invoked each time the solver needs to probe the model on a specific set of parameter values:
 ```@example abc
 bestfit, fsumm = fit(model, Measures(dom, [9., 9., 9., 9.], 1.))
 nothing  # hide